 These are the steps we have already taken: Please note that while we have completed tasks and made many steps forward, this work is ongoing.
 We continue to work toward and further the steps we have already taken.
 Many of the things we have already accomplished have been internal to the folks already part of our company.
 To see a full breakdown of what we are currently working on, both internally and in reimagining our structures & procedures, see below.

 A line item for antiracism personnel and training has been established in the yearly budget.
-At present, we know that the added positions will include an “EDI officer” (wording from #WeSeeYouWAT) for our productions on a case-by-case basis, as well as funds for continuing antiracism training for ensemble, board and artists who are working with us.
+At present, we know that the added positions will include an “EDI officer” (wording from #WeSeeYouWAT) for our productions on a case-by-case basis, as well as funds for continuing antiracism training for ensemble, board and artists who work with us.

 SGT Board, Ensemble and Staff have committed to ongoing antiracism training.
 As of April 8, 2021, twenty-one ensemble and Board members have attended “Introduction to Systemic Racism” training by CROAR (Crossroads Antiracism Organizing and Training) to establish a working vocabulary, as well as a basic knowledge of the history of racism in our country and the insidiousness with which racism embeds itself into our social relations; four ensemble and Board members attended a similar workshop led by CROAR; six staff, Ensemble and Board were part of activist/artist Nicole Brewer’s training which established a foundational knowledge of how racism presents itself in our art form.
-One staff and one ensemble member attended Bystander Intervention & Prevention Training by ALSO (Alliance of Local Service Organizations), and a staff member attended a Land Acknowledgement workshop.
+One staff and one ensemble member attended Bystander Intervention & Prevention Training by ALSO (Alliance of Local Service Organizations), and two staff members attended a Land Acknowledgement workshop.
 And one ensemble member attended Hollaback’s Bystander Intervention to stop anti-Asian/American and xenophobic harrassment.
 The entirety of SGT’s Staff and Ensemble additionally attended or watched a recording of a personalized training by local Chicago Actor and EDI Consultant Tania Richard at the end of 2021.

-An SGT Anti-Racism Committee of two staff members, four ensemble members and one board member has been meeting weekly since June of 2020 to develop policy which will be presented to a newly recruited paid Anti-Racism Advisory Committee.
-The SGT Anti-Racism Committee work continues with the SGT staff who incorprate Anti-Racism practices into our administrative and prodicing work, and facillitated by quarterly meetings with our Anti-Racism Advisory Committee is composed of BIPOC artists, many of whom have worked with SGT previously.
+An SGT Anti-Racism Committee of two staff members, four ensemble members and one board member met weekly June of 2020-May 2022 to develop policy which will be presented to a newly recruited paid Anti-Racism Advisory Committee.
+This Anti-Racism Committee work continues with the SGT staff who incorprate Anti-Racism practices into our administrative and prodicing work, and facillitated by quarterly meetings with our Anti-Racism Advisory Committee, composed of BIPOC Chicago theatre artists.
 These artists are paid to share their expertise and opinions, and to help SGT form new policy as we endeavor to permanently diversify the voices in the Ensemble.

-SGT has reached out with a survey to ensemble, associate artists, the last three cohorts of proteges and all artists who have worked with SGT in the last three years for their input and reflections on the working environment SGT has created.
+SGT has surveyed our ensemble, associate artists, the last three cohorts of proteges and all artists who have worked with SGT in the last three years for their input and reflections on the working environment SGT has created.
 120 surveys were sent and there was a 35% return.

 Internal Tasks (Education & work for current Ensemble, Staff & Board members)